abderraouf-metidji/Dr-Death/readme.md

 * place of death
 * year of death

-The second dataset is a lot smaller and only include data that will allow a comparison between the time of death of Dr Shipman's victims and the time of death of other doctors.
+The second dataset is a lot smaller and only include data that will allow a comparison between the time of death of Shipman's victims and the time of death of other doctors.

 It includes:
 * hour